Deafness in the Democratic Republic of the Congo: Early hearing detection and intervention

 The Starkey Hearing Foundation is a non-profit healthcare group based in Minnesota, and has a hearing center in Kinshasa called the Speech and Hearing Cabinet.
 This organization seeks to provide technology and education with Starkey products through the philosophy of "community-based hearing healthcare."
-Though it shows on the "Starkey Hearing Foundation" website that children are involved with their services, is not specifically mentioned on their websites if they provide hearing tests to those children.

 A Christian charity organization based in Australia, called Medical Mission Aid, mentions on their website that they completed a project in Bukavu, DRC.
 The project took place at the ear, nose, and throat department of the General Hospital in Bukavu and intended to establish a more sufficient audiology department.
-According to their website, they asked for donations for audiological equipment, sought "rehabilitation services," and wanted to educate families and the general community on "ear health as a measure of prevention" and "implications for the disbaled person."
+According to their website, they asked for donations for audiological equipment, sought "rehabilitation services," and wanted to educate families and the general community on "ear health as a measure of prevention" and "implications for the disabled person."
 There is also a statement on their website explaining that they funded a student to study audiology and work both independently and as the audiologist of the hospital's EMT department, with the goal of providing hearing aid fittings, training for other audiologists, and more rehabilitation education.

 The Center for Education and Community-Based Rehabilitation (CERBC) is an organization that was established in 2004 by Ismael Byaruhanga, a PhD graduate of the University of Cologne in Germany.
 On its website, it states that they are a Christian, non-governmental, and non-profit organization, and they focus on "rehabilitation," repairing the "dignity of people with disabilities," and "ensuring the integration of people with disabilities into society."
 In addition to audiology services, CERBC also provides primary and secondary education, speech therapy (not for deaf individuals, and more so for stuttering), physical therapy, and orthopedic surgery.